Your Cart is empty

 Bull Island was accessible by only two roads, consequently, traffic was backed up for 20 miles from the festival.
 Since Bull Island was technically part of Illinois but the only access was through Indiana, police protection and crowd control during the festival were non-existent.
 Co-ordination between the Indiana police and the Illinois police was woefully inadequate.
 Well, they'd seen nothing like this in their quiet part of America.
 A form of anarchy gripped the place.
 The only police on the festival grounds were three (3!)deputy sheriffs from White County, Illinois trying to police a crowd of 300,000.
 Yeah, good luck with that, boys.
 Lemme know if you need back up, huh?

 So what about the music?
 Oh yeah there was some.
 But, well, there was a problem.
 The promoters had promised a stellar line-up.
 A who's who of hairy rock.
 The scheduled lineup included Black Sabbath, Joe Cocker, Allman Brothers, John Mayall, Cheech & Chong, Canned Heat, Fleetwood Mac, Ballin' Jack, Amboy Dukes, Bob Seger, Bang, Ravi Shankar, Albert King, Brownsville Station, Mike Quatro, Gentle Giant, Black Oak Arkansas, Eagles, The Chambers Brothers, Boones Farm, Slade, Nazareth, and Delbert & Glenn, whoever Delbert & Glenn were.
-At least our old, if anonymous friends, The Litter were not on the bill, for a change.
 Sounds good, huh?
 Yeah, you'd wanna go see those bands.
 Who wouldn't?
 Trouble was almost none of them turned up.
 Later it was claimed there was last-minute disputes over money.
-Others wondered if something a little more unconventional had occured.
+Others wondered if something a little more unconventional had occurred.
 Sometimes, promoters promised bands but never actually booked them.
 But who knows, really?

-Anyway, not all was lost because people were busy getting very naked and pleasuring each other in public, which the typical human lifeform will tend to do if left alone for long enough with drugs and booze.
+Anyway, not all was lost because people were busy getting very naked and pleasuring each other in public, which the typical human life form will tend to do if left alone for long enough with drugs and booze.
 Many youngsters reported seeing their first naked member of the opposite sex this weekend, so in a way, it was an educational experience.
+A biology class, maybe.

 To say that the facilities were inadequate would be a gross understatement.
 There was no sanitation to speak of.
 300 wooden toilets were brought to the land the night before the festival began, but the crowd promptly dismantled them to use as firewood - as one would.
 It sounds like a scene out of the Simpsons.

 There don't seem to be any live recordings made, nor any film, which maybe, given what a lot of people got up to, is all for the best.
-Unlike today, when everything is recorded, ad infinitum, back then, experiences lived on in your mind, not on your phone.
+Unlike today, when everything is recorded, back then, experiences lived on in your mind, not on your phone.
 And that's maybe how it should be.
-Woodstock on the Wabash?
-Yeah, almost.
-Outside of the States no-one ever heard of Bull Island, but for years, for some, it stood as an example of how not to run a festival, for others it was the best of times.
+Outside of the States no-one ever heard of Bull Island, but for years, for some, it stood as an example of how not to run a festival, but for others it was the best of times.